Learn to Skydive at the most scenic dropzone!

 The AFF Course

 During ground school, we will cover the required emergency procedures and the fundamentals of piloting your canopy for a safe and accurate landing at the dropzone.
+You will also learn about the skydiving equipment and how to use it, including your main and reserve canopies, altimeter etc.

 Level 2 - 4